notsofastpress

 is pressed out through the stencil onto the paper, while the drum is rotating at high speed.

 Paper is fed flat through the RISO.
-The colour drum rotates inside, “kissing” each sheet of paper that passes under it, printing the image.
+The color drum rotates inside, “kissing” each sheet of paper that passes under it, printing the image.
 Each print comes out slightly different, due to the ink coverage, texture of the drum, slight movement of paper while passing under the drum.